ysharplanguage/System.Text.Languages/README.md

 }
 ```

-Which can then make this sort of tests possible:
+Which can then make writing this sort of tests possible:

 ```
     var mylisp = new MyLISP();